Smartphone for Children – Yes or No?

 Counterpoint aside, certain features on smartphones like “Find my iPhone” can let you know where your children are, and platforms like FamilyApp help you keep lines of communication open.
 Also, even if all their friends have phones since many of us no longer have landlines, it’s reassuring to know that your older child can reach you if they’re ever home alone.

-Smartphones and responsibility
+Smartphones and Responsibility

-Smartphones and learning
+Smartphones and Learning

-More disadvantages of a smartphone for children
+More Disadvantages of a Smartphone for Children

 Here are a few other potential unintended consequences of getting your child a smartphone:

 Some children use a smartphone as a status symbol and bully children with older smartphones or with phones with fewer functions.
 If you do give your child a fancy new phone, be sure they understand it’s a privilege, NOT a right.
 They don’t need the latest iPhone or Android.

 Also, cell phones can be easily hacked and tracked.
-As great as it is to know where your child is, make sure you’ve added extra security measures to keep their location safe from others.
+As great as it is to know where your kid is, make sure you’ve added extra security measures to keep their location safe from others.

 Yes or No?
-An age-old question
+An Age-Old Question

 Disadvantages aside, your children need to know how to deal with this technology.
 Therefore, some suggest to introduce them to the digital world in the early years.
 At first, it seems to be counter-intuitive, but some say learning how to deal with a smartphone is in terms of education and cognitive development the same as learning how to read a book.
 It’s part of teaching responsibility: At first, your child needs your help and also needs to know the opportunities and the risks of using a cell phone.
 But after a while, they will learn which behavior is right and which not.

-More information on a smartphone for children
+More Information on a Smartphone for Children

 research indicates that the age of your children is not the important point.
 You need to consider these three factors:

-- their maturity level
+- Maturity level

-- their sense of responsibility
+- Their sense of responsibility

-Crucial questions for parents
+Crucial Questions for Parents

 Consider some questions before giving your kids a cell phone: Can they stick to limits you set for minutes talked and apps downloaded?
 Do your kids need to be in touch for safety reasons?
 Here are more questions to consider.

 How do they handle smartphone-use as a family?
 Were the parents intentional in their parenting, or did they use technology as a babysitter?
 What kind of family app do they use?
 Take the best of what they’re doing, and apply those principles to your own family life.

 No matter what you decide about smartphone use for your children and teens, make sure that that they’re a supplement NOT a substitute to quality time spent as a family.